he88/PyTorch-Mnist/README.md

 ```shell
 python train.py
 ```
-The trained model will be saved in the 'model' folder.
+The trained model will be saved in the `model` folder.
 ## Test
 If you want to test the performance of the trained model, you need to run it in the `src` folder:
 ```shell